 e) Task Management Tool

 Also, put together a to-do list app where you can add, change, and take off tasks.
-You will learn about keeping data (in local files or browser local storage) and how to update task statuses (like “done” or “pending”).
+You will learn about keeping data (in local files or browser local storage) and how to update task status (like “done” or “pending”).

 2. Beginner Hardware & Electronics Projects